I Don't Want to Miss a Thing: Critical reception

 The song received generally positive reviews from critics.
 Billboard wrote, "If you're among the many who adore Aerosmith when it indulges in power balladry à la "Angel", then you're in for a real treat.
 This tune from the imminent soundtrack to "Armageddon" shows the enduring rock troupe happily giving in to the romance of superstar tunesmith Diane Warren's sweet tune—but with an appropriate dash of guitar-juiced melodrama.
 Steven Tyler's signature belting is so intensely over the top that he frequently seems to be shrieking.
 It's a high-voltage performance that is matched by a collision of rock-styled instrumentation and grand, faux-classical orchestration.
 It's a recipe that will prove irresistible to programmers at top 40 and AC formats."

 Birmingham Evening Mail commented, "Songwriter Diane Warren weaves her magic again with a bombastic power ballad from the 'Armageddon' movie soundtrack.
 It perfectly suits Steven Tyler's sleazy vocals as the track moves towards its strings-soaked conclusion."
 Daily Record called it an "epic ballad which has Steve Tyler impersonating of Bryan Adams".
-They also noted it as an "end-of-the-night disco favourite."
+They also noted it as an "end-of-the-night disco favourite".

+Music video

+The music video was shot at the Minneapolis Armory in May 1998 and features scenes from the film along with a cameo by Liv Tyler in her role as Grace Stamper.
+While the band plays with an orchestra backing them in a studio filled with giant banners of NASA, the banners fall in the second chorus, revealing the studio to be the launchpad of Space Shuttle Freedom from the film, while F-15 and T-38 fighter jets fly in formation overhead.

 Impact and legacy

-This song was Aerosmith's biggest hit, debuting at number one on the US Billboard Hot 100, where it stayed for four weeks in September, and reaching number one around the world, including Australia, Germany, Greece, Ireland, Austria, Norway, Italy, the Netherlands, and Switzerland.
+This song was Aerosmith's biggest hit, debuting at number one on the US Billboard Hot 100, where it stayed for four weeks in from September 5 to October 3, 1998, and reaching number one around the world, including Australia, Germany, Greece, Ireland, Austria, Norway, Italy, the Netherlands, and Switzerland.
 It helped introduce Aerosmith to a new generation and remains a slow dance staple.

 On November 28, 2015, boxer Tyson Fury sang the song after beating long reigning heavyweight champion Wladimir Klitschko in Düsseldorf, Germany.
 Fury sang the song again after beating Tom Schwarz in 2019 at the MGM Grand Arena in Las Vegas.